Sting (musical phrase)

 A sting, sometimes called a sounder, is a short musical phrase, primarily used in broadcasting and films as a form of punctuation.
 For example, a sting might be used to introduce a regular section of a show, indicate the end of a scene, or indicate that a dramatic climax is imminent.
-A classic sting is the Dun dun duuun! played to indicate a period of suspense.
+A classic sting is the "Dun dun duuun!" played to indicate a period of suspense.

-It can be played on a variety of instruments and performed by a group or orchestral ensemble.
+A sting can be played on a variety of instruments and performed by a group or orchestral ensemble.

 Another form of sting, often mistakenly called a rimshot, is used only in comedy and played just on percussion instruments (such as drums or cymbals) as a payoff after the delivery of a punchline.

 A musical sting can be used in drama, comedy, horror or any genre, and in radio and television advertising.
 It is a part of the music director's lexicon.
 It is often used to build tension.
 Stings are often used in horror movies to accentuate jump scares, called a "scare chord".